-- 37. The Town's Reconciliation Action Plan (RAP) is a document that outlines actions to build strong relationships and enhance respect between Aboriginal and Torres Strait Islander peoples and other Australians. - 38.
+- 38. The Town's Reconciliation Action Plan (RAP) is a document that outlines actions to build strong relationships and enhance respect between Aboriginal and Torres Strait Islander peoples and other Australians. - 39.
 The Town's Aboriginal Engagement Advisory Group continues its work to inform and advise on ways in which we can work together through the framework of the RAP and its continuing actions and outcomes.

 Category RAP Action Deliverable (outputs) Outcomes Relationships Establish a RAP working group RAP working group to meet quarterly to support the development, implementation and ongoing management of the Town's ongoing RAP deliverables.
-Review and update the RAP working group to support the development of our RAP, comprising of Aboriginal and Torres Strait Islander people and organisations, as well as decisionmaking staff from across our organisation (including the CEO and Mayor) The Towns Aboriginal Engagement Advisory Group re-convened meetings in May 2020 via Zoom after one quarterly meeting was cancelled due to COVID-19.
+Review and update the RAP working group to support the 1.
+The Towns Aboriginal Engagement Advisory Group re-convened meetings in May 2020 via Zoom after one quarterly meeting was cancelled due to COVID-19.
 The group agreed to meet fortnightly as an opportunity to review progress to date of each RAP deliverable.
-Four meetings have been held during this quarter.
-In May 2020 the Town established an internal working group through an internal expression of interest round.
-This group is made up of six Officers across various internal teams who have an interest in Reconciliation.
+Four meetings have been held development of our during this quarter.
+RAP, comprising of Aboriginal and Torres 2.
+In May 2020 the Town Strait Islander people established an internal and organisations, as working group through well as decisionan internal expression of making staff from interest round.
+This across our organisation group is made up of six (including the CEO and Officers across various Mayor) internal teams who have an interest in Reconciliation.
 This group will meet bi-monthly and act as internal champions to drive reconciliation activities and initiatives.
+Liaise with 1.
+The Town sought advice Reconciliation WA on from Reconciliation implementing the RAP Australia in March 2020 relating to progressing to a Innovate RAP.
+Reconciliation Australia advised the Town to roll over its existing Reflect RAP for a further 12 months to ensure the Town had every